 3) Make the royal icing one week before decorating.
 My friend Marian over at Sweetopia assures me this is okay.
 Because I used her recipe, which is made with meringue powder and not egg whites, it can be stored in a lidded container at room temperature.
 Colour your icing at this point, or do it just before using it.
 Keep in mind that most colours will darken as they sit so it’s always better to tint your icing a little lighter than you might want the end result to be.
 Also, store the different colours in separate containers to keep them from mixing.

-4) Two or three days before your party/holiday send your husband and/or children on a walk to find decent, yet barren, branches.
-Dig out a tall container’as mentioned I used a galvanized metal one that I had picked up at the dollar store’and fill it almost full with granulated sugar.
+4) Two or three days before your party/holiday collect a few branches.
+Dig out a tall container (as mentioned I used a galvanized metal one that I had picked up at the dollar store) and fill it almost full with granulated sugar.
 Insert the sticks into the sugar, positioning them however you like.
 The sugar will hold them in place.
 To me, it looked like the branches were in snow so I covered mine with leaves from my front yard.
 For winter holidays I would leave it as is…it will look pretty and seasonal.

 5) A few days before you need your tree, remove the cookies from the freezer and decorate them with the icing.
 Allow the cookies to dry for a minimum of 8 hours in a non-humid space.
 Slide the dried cookies onto your ribbon/yarn/string and tie a double knot at the top.
 Hang the cookies from the branches, spreading them out evenly over the tree.